 In August 2014 a 25 year licence was signed between LCH & British Canoe Union (BCU) for the provision of toilet & changing facilities in the mill, as well as access to the paths and steps alongside the river.
 There are also six designated car parking spaces for British Canoeing users.
 Canoe England granted £70k of from its Capital Grants scheme to contribute towards the project, however it was all made possible through good partnership working with Lancaster Co Housing and the commitment and effort of dedicated local volunteers.

 Using the rapids and features at Halton as a playspot (as opposed to simply passing through while navigating the river) is currently restricted to the period between November 1st and March 31st each year.
-Outside of that, the NW Region negotiates a minimum of two summer dates when paddling can take place.
+Outside of that, the North West Region negotiates a minimum of two summer dates when paddling can take place.
 We have been working with the angling clubs and others to expand this access as widely as possible.

 Halton Rapids on the River Lune is situated approximately 1km upstream of the M6 Motorway bridge, North West of the City of Lancaster.

 Access to the river at Halton has only been possible through the dedication and hard work of local volunteers over many years.
 Today, British Canoeing members are able to make use of the toilets, showers and parking at Halton Mill by permission and prior arrangement through the NW Region.

 Access to the facilities at Halton Rapids is managed as part of the North West Regional Development team.For those who wish to use the showers/toilets and one of the car parking spaces at Halton Mill on the River Lune near Halton Rapids,please email the NW Regional Team.

 British Canoeing NW Region will collect the fees and pay the full amount over to Lancaster Cohousing.
 There will be no income generated for BC NW Region from these applications.